aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### DEVELOPMENT

-A system is easy for the team to develop -> the system has long and healthy lifetime.
+A system is easy to develop -> the system has long and healthy lifetime.

-Different team imply different architectural decisions:
+Different teams imply different architectural decisions:

-- On the other hand, a small team of five developers can effectively work to develop a monolithic system without well-defined components or interfaces.
-Such a team would likely find the limitations of an architecture something of an impediment during the early days of development.
-This is likely the reason why so many systems lack good architecture: they were begun with none, because the team was small and did not want the impediment of a superstructure.
+- On the **one hand**, a **small team** can **effectively develop a monolithic system** without well-defined components or interfaces.
+Such a team would likely find the limitations of an architecture something of an impediment during the early days of development (this is a reason why some systems lack good architecture: they were begun with none, because the team was small and did not want the impediment of a superstructure).
-- On the other hand, a system being developed by five different teams, each of which includes seven developers, cannot make progress unless the system is divided into well-defined components with reliable stable interfaces.
+- On the **other hand**, a system being developed by **several big teams**, **cannot progress unless** the system is **divided** into well-defined components with reliable stable interfaces.

 #### DEPLOYMENT

-Systems with cheap and fast deployment are more useful and effective.
-The goal of architecture is to make a system, deployable with a single action.
+A goal of architecture is to make deployment **fast and cheap** (ideally, deploy with a single action).

 #### OPERATION

-The impact of architecture on operation is less than the impact on development, deployment and maintenance.
-Almost any opertional difficulty can be resolved by throwing more hardware (storage and servers) at the system.
-It's because hardware is cheap and people are expensive.
+The **impact** of architecture on operation is **less** than on development, deployment and maintenance.
+Because hardware is cheap and people are expensive, many operational difficulties can be resolved by throwing more hardware (storage and servers) at the system.

+The architecture should make the **operation appartent** and **elevate**:

+- the use cases,
+- the features,
-A good architecture makes the operation of the system apparent ot the developers.
-Architecture should reveal operations.
-The architecture should elevate the use cases, the features, and the required behavior of the system to first-class entities that are visible landmarks for the developers.
-This simplifies understanding of the system and, therefore, greatly aids in depevelopment and maintenance.
+- the required behavior

+of the system to first-class entities that are visible landmarks for the devs.

+This **simplifies understanding** of the system and greatly aids in depevelopment and maintenance.

 #### MAINTENANCE

-Of all the aspects of a software system maintenance is the most costly.
-Creating new featurs and fixing defects consume a vast amount of human resources.
+Of all the aspects of a software system maintenance is the most **costly**.

-The primary cost of maintenance is in spelunking and risk.
+The **primary cost of maintenance** is in **spelunking and risk**.

-- Spelunking is the cost of digging through the existing software, trying to determine the best place and the best strategy to add a new feature or to repair a defect.
-While making such changes, the likelihood of creating inadvertent defects is always there, adding to the cost of rist.
+**Spelunking is** the cost of **digging** through the existing software, trying to determine the best place and the best strategy to add a new feature or to repair a defect.
+Making such changes is **costly and risky** because it introduces inadvertent defects.

-A carefully thought-through architecture vastly mitigates these costs.
-Separating the system into components, and isolating those components through stable interfaces illuminates the pathways for future features and greatly reduces the risks of inadvertent breakage.
+A carefully thoughtful architecture **mitigates these costs**.
+Separating the system into components, and isolating those components through stable interfaces illuminates the pathways for future features and **reduces the risks** of inadvertent breakage.

 #### KEEPING OPTIONS OPEN